Fly Fishing Au Sable River Michigan This includes a Au Sable fishing report

 Copyright 2013 James Marsh

-Au Sable River Michigan – Fishing Report – November 18, 2024 The stream is flowing below a normal level and clear.
+Au Sable River Michigan – Fishing Report – December 17, 2024 Good conditions exist.
+The stream is flowing near a normal level and clear.
 Good hatches continue to take place.

 Stream Conditions: